satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Standard Training
 -----------------

-Training your model in the normal non-FL settting requires you to write the implementations for ``train`` and ``test`` methods.
+Training your model in the normal non-FL setting requires you to write the implementations for ``train`` and ``test`` methods.
 You can also implement ``validate`` method if you want and all these methods will automatically be serialized into FL plans when we move into FL deployment.

-The `BaseTrainer <../fedrec/trainers/base_trainer.py>`__ abstracts away the basic methods needed to implemented.
+The `BaseTrainer <../fedrec/trainers/base_trainer.py>`__ abstracts away the basic methods needed to be implemented.

-Simply subclass the ``BaseTrainer`` and create your own trainer object.
+Simply subclass the ``BaseTrainer`` and create your trainer object.
 We will call this DLRMTrainer

 .. code:: python